-You must have heard a lot of things about green onions like how they’re good for you, improves your eyesight and so on.
+You must have heard many things about green onions like how they’re good for you, improve your eyesight and so on.

-Green onions may not have the same girth as its onion relatives, but these white bulbs with green tips are big on taste.
-They are heavily used in Continental and Chinese dishes, and help to add varied flavors to recipes.
+Green onions may not have the same girth as their onion relatives, but these white bulbs with green tips are big on taste.
+They are heavily used in Continental and Chinese dishes and help to add varied flavors to recipes.

-A rich source of potassium, vitamin C and quercetin, these mildly-flavored onions provide a lot of health benefits that you probably don’t know.
+A rich source of potassium, vitamin C, and quercetin, these mildly-flavored onions provide many health benefits that you probably don’t know.

 It is the green parts of the green onions where most of the phytonutrient goodness is found.

-Did you know that green onions are the widely used ingredient in Chinese cooking and the principle onion in Japanese cooking?
+Did you know that green onions are the widely used ingredient in Chinese cooking and the principal onion in Japanese cooking?
 We didn’t either!